KimikaTeorikoa/python-notes-tccm/contents/setup.md

 $ python my_program.py
 ```

-2. You can open a Python intepreter and run an interactive session
+2. You can open a Python interpreter and run an interactive session
 where code is interpreted on-the-fly.
 A typical, feature-rich
 interpreter is called [IPython](https://ipython.org/).
 So, do
 type the following in your command line: